With cryptocurrencies available to buy, invest, and trade, you may wonder, “do I pay taxes on cryptocurrencies as an expat?”

 To start, cryptocurrency is a type of digital currency and is typically not issued by a central government or bank.
 The first and most well-known cryptocurrency was Bitcoin, released in 2009.

 Transactions from cryptocurrency are similar to money transfers or credit card payments.
-However, instead of moving the funds through a banking system, money moves through a specific cryptocurrency network, thus removing banks as the middleman.
+However, the funds do not move through a banking system.
+Instead, money moves through a specific cryptocurrency network, thus removing banks as the middleman.

 When it comes to the type of currency – they come as virtual currencies like Bitcoin and Ethereum.